Alisson (footballer, born 1993)

-Alisson Euler de Freitas Castro (born 25 June 1993), simply known as Alisson, is a Brazilian professional footballer who plays as an attacking midfielder for São Paulo.
+Alisson Euler de Freitas Castro (born 25 June 1993), simply known as Alisson, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club São Paulo.

 Club career

 Cruzeiro

 Born in Rio Pomba, Minas Gerais, Alisson joined Cruzeiro's youth setup in 2007, aged 13.
 He subsequently spent a year on loan at Cabofriense's under-17 side before returning and featured for the under-17 and under-20 teams.

 Alisson made his first team – and Série A – debut on 18 November 2012, coming on as a second-half substitute for Walter Montillo in a 2–0 away win over Fluminense.
 He featured in a further two Campeonato Mineiro matches for the club before being loaned to Vasco da Gama on 18 April 2013, as a part of the deal which saw Dedé move to the opposite direction permanently.

 While at the Cruzmaltino, Alisson scored his first professional goal, netting the opener in a 2–0 home win over Atlético Mineiro on 5 June 2013.
 On 6 August, however, after being rarely used, he returned to his parent club.

 Back to Cruzeiro, Alisson featured in just nine league matches as the club lifted the Série A title.
 He scored his first goal for the club on 18 March 2014, netting the third of a 3–0 Mineiro away success over Tombense.

 On 8 October 2016, Alisson played his 100th match for Cruzeiro, a 2–0 win over Ponte Preta.